 IATA Travel Centre is a trusted source for the latest passport, visa and vaccination requirements of all countries.
 IATA Travel Centre is powered by TIMATIC, a database used by airlines to check visa requirements for its passengers during the check-in process.

 IATA (International Air Transport Association) is a global airline association.
-It has over 330 airlines as members which accounts for about 83% of total air traffic.
+It has over 330 airlines as members, which accounts for about 83% of total air traffic.

 IATA maintains relations with governments and sources the latest visa information from foreign ministries, consular offices, immigration departments, border control offices and health ministries.